GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 - the Canadian financial services organization Clarica;
 - the international accountancy firm KPMG; and
-- two major Australian law firms that provide plain language services and that promote the clarity of their advice, and the plainness of the documents they write, as a distinguishing feature of the firm--a feature that adds value for clients.
+- two major Australian law firms that provide plain language services and that promote the clarity of their advice, and the plainness of the documents they write, as a distinguishing feature of the firm—a feature that adds value for clients.

 While we're at it, let's review some plain language developments around the world.<br>